 We also take a small number of advanced skiers to Switzerland for snow practice.
 This is really beneficial to the skier as quite often they have never been away from home without their own parent or carer.
 This also benefits the family as a whole.

 All our skiers benefit from regular exercise (we meet weekly) and being part of a team.
 All training is given at the skier’s level of understanding.
-Our Coaches Mike and John have worked with young people with learning difficulties for many years and will assess each new skier and places them in the appropriate group.
+Our Coaches John and Mike have worked with young people with learning difficulties for many years and will assess each new skier and places them in the appropriate group.
 The skier works to his/her own pace.
 Groups are split into Beginner Intermediate and Advanced and each group is further split so skiers are working alongside others of the same ability.
 This has a massive impact on their confidence as they are pushed to the best of their ability without feeling they are holding others back.

 The Race Team also tend to help out with the beginners and so therefore become role models for future skiers.
 Again this vastly increases their self-worth and confidence.